 In a separate medium mixing bowl, whisk together the remaining sugar, egg yolks, cornstarch, vanilla extract and salt.
 Whisk vigorously, until the mixture is combined and little bit foamy.
 Set the mixture to the side for the moment.

-Go back to your saucepan.
-Heat the mixture over medium-low heat, stirring frequently to discourage scorching and to help the sugar dissolve.
+In the saucepan, heat the sugar and milk mixture over medium-low heat, stirring frequently to discourage scorching and to help the sugar dissolve.
 Bring the mixture to a simmer, then remove from heat.

 Pour the mixture back into the same saucepan; no need to wash.
 Place the saucepan back over medium-low heat, stirring constantly, until the custard mixture becomes thick.
 At the first sign of bubbling, remove the mixture from heat.

-Transfer the custard to a bowl and immediately cover with plastic wrap, pressing the plastic directly on the surface of the custard to prevent a “skin” from forming.
+Transfer the custard to a bowl (pour it through a fine mesh sieve if needed) and immediately cover with plastic wrap, pressing the plastic directly on the surface of the custard to prevent a “skin” from forming.

 Place the custard in the refrigerator; let it cool completely, until it feels cold to the touch.
 This can take up to 2 hours.
-Don’t rush this step — it is key in attaining a smooth texture in your buttercream.
+Don’t rush this step — it is key to making your buttercream smooth.

 Once your custard mixture has chilled completely, it’s time to finish your buttercream.
-In a stand mixer fitted with the paddle attachment or using a hand mixer, cream the butter until light and fluffy, 2-3 minutes on high speed.
+In a stand mixer fitted with the paddle attachment or using a hand mixer, cream the butter until light and fluffy, 2 to 3 minutes on high speed.

 Add the custard mixture to the creamed butter and continue mixing on high speed until the frosting is smooth and creamy, anywhere from 3 to 5 minutes.

 Use your German buttercream immediately for best results.
-This buttercream is suitable as a topping or filling, and it can be piped, as well.
+It’s terrific as a topping or filling, and it can be piped as well.

-This buttercream is at its best consistency directly after being made.
-If you are not going to use your German buttercream right away, store the buttercream in the refrigerator.
-Before using, let the chilled buttercream warm slightly and vigorously mix the buttercream in a hand or stand mixer before piping or spreading as usual.
+German buttercream has the best consistency right after it’s made.
+If you’re not going to use it immediately, store it in the refrigerator.
+When you’re ready, let the chilled buttercream warm slightly, then vigorously mix it in a hand or stand mixer before piping or spreading.